brootware/awesome-cyber-security-university/README.md

 ### Level 2 - Security Operations & Incident Response

 * [Investigating Windows](<https://tryhackme.com/room/investigatingwindows>) - Investigating windows.
-* [Juicy Details](<https://tryhackme.com/room/juicydetails>) -A popular juice shop has been breached!
+* [Juicy Details](<https://tryhackme.com/room/juicydetails>) - A popular juice shop has been breached!
 Analyze the logs to see what had happened.
 * [Carnage](<https://tryhackme.com/room/c2carnage>) - Apply your analytical skills to analyze the malicious network traffic using Wireshark.
 * [Squid Game](<https://tryhackme.com/room/squidgameroom>) - Squid game themed CTF.
 * [Splunk Boss of the SOC V1](<https://tryhackme.com/room/bpsplunk>) - Part of the Blue Primer series, learn how to use Splunk to search through massive amounts of information.